xIRoXaSx/gonfig/README.md

     // Create a new Gonfig instance.
     // The folder containing the configuration will be called "GonfigExample" and will reside in
-    // the default root directory to use for user-specific configuration data (https://pkg.go.dev/os#UserConfigDir). g, err := gonfig.New("GonfigExample", "config", gonfig.GonfJson, false) if err != nil {
+    // the default root directory to use for user-specific configuration data (https://pkg.go.dev/os#UserConfigDir).
+    // To use any path, use the gonfig.NewWithPath func. g, err := gonfig.New("GonfigExample", "config", gonfig.GonfJson, false)
+    if err != nil {
         log.Fatal(err)
     }

     // Store the configuration locally.
     err = g.WriteToFile(myConfig)
     if err != nil {